Life Insurance for Crestor users.

 Yes, individuals who have been prescribed Crestor can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, they may even be able to qualify for a Preferred rating provide that they are in otherwise good health.
+In fact, they may even be able to qualify for a no medical exam life insurance policy at a Preferred rating!

 Where things can get…